 Past planning saves present, future

 The rapid switch would not have been possible without previous preparations.
-For over 20 years, the Werther site has been in the forefront of production development, including integrated digital systems.
+For over 20 years, the Werther site has been at the forefront of production development, including integrated digital systems.
 Five years ago, a security app for all employees was implemented and two years ago the site introduced a digital system for documentation.
 But even though a digitalization of the production was in the plan for the future, the current situation forced a full-scale pilot from start.

 “I'm very proud of the employees and how quickly they adjusted to this new situation,” Froböse says.
 “It's through their meritorious work that we could continue our business and avoid shut down."
-A survey shows that 80 percent of the workers are positive to the change while 20 percent are a bit more hesitant, although everybody uses the system.
+A survey shows that 80 percent of the workers are positive about the change while 20 percent are a bit more hesitant, although everybody uses the system.

 Information straight from the source